Seller's duties

 Terms implied by legislation

-There are various Acts that imply terms into contracts for the sale of goods, the supply of goods and services (work and materials contracts), and hire purchase contracts.
+There are various Acts that imply terms into contracts for the sale of goods, sale of digital content, the supply of goods and services (work and materials contracts), and hire purchase contracts.
 If the goods, or their supply, don't comply with these implied terms, the buyer can claim for breach of contract against the seller.

 Ownership